RaviHamidov/PragmatechFrontEndProject/ReSearch.md

             If you don’t know what the tool actually does other than that it accomplishes some level of code conversion to a specific target language, then you can safely call it a translator.

         > Assemblers
+            Answer -> For every platform (Hardware + OS) we will have an assembler.
+They are not universal since for each platform we have one.
+The output of the assembler is called an object file.
+Its translates
+            assembly language to machine code.

         > Programming paradigms
         > Debugging
         > Boolean